-The CE Declaration of Conformity will be drafted in accordance with the model declaration set out in Annex III of EU Decision No 768/2008/EC or with a model declaration attached directly to the relevant EU harmonization legislation.
+The Declaration of Conformity should be drafted in accordance with the model declaration set out in Annex III of EU Decision No 768/2008/EC or with a model declaration attached directly to the relevant EU harmonization legislation.

 The model declaration in Decision No 768/2008/EC includes: